Khairul Anwar Abdul Rahim

-Mohammad Khairul Anwar bin Abdul Rahim (born 16 September 1992) is a Bruneian footballer who plays as a midfielder for Kasuka FC.
-He previously played for Bruneian powerhouses Indera SC and DPMM FC.
+Mohammad Khairul Anwar bin Abdul Rahim (born 31 August 1994) is a Bruneian footballer who plays as a midfielder.
+He previously played for Bruneian powerhouse clubs DPMM FC, Indera SC and Kasuka FC.

+Career

 Khairul trained with the youth system of Indera SC and made his league debut in 2011.
 He won the first two Brunei Super League championships in 2012–13 and 2014.
 The following season, he was one of four local recruits selected to play for Brunei's professional club DPMM FC, along with Indera teammate Reduan Petara, Yura Indera Putera Yunos and Aminuddin Zakwan Tahir.
 He failed to make an appearance in DPMM's title-winning season of 2015.

 Khairul found form at the start of 2016 and was a second-half substitute in the season-opening Community Shield on 13 February which DPMM lost 3–2.
 However, by March he failed to remain in Steve Kean's plans after two further substitute appearances.

 He was released in February 2018, ending a three-year spell with only five league appearances to his name.
 He promptly moved to Kasuka FC where he has been playing since, winning the league in 2023 and 2024–25.